calvincramer/theseus/README.md

 # About
 This game is a clone of an old iPhone game I used to play called Theseus by Jason Fieldman for the TI-84 Plus.
 The name is based upon the story "Theseus and the Minotaur".
 While this is a clone of the older version of the game from 2008 [link](https://www.fieldman.org/theseus) and apparantly he came out with a newer version of it in 2015! [link](https://www.fieldman.org/theseus-plus) and you can see the source code of the original here [link](https://github.com/jmfieldman/Theseus).
 All of the level designs are from Jason Fieldman's game.

+The Level Maker is just a graphical tool to easily generate the needed representation that is used to store levels.

+The Pre Compiler is used to take the nicely formatted for human eyes text file and remove all unecessary things before converting to .8xp.
+This step actually makes the program run a lot faster, and take up less space, since the program is not actually compiled.
+TI BASIC is interpreted.

 ---
 # Installation